ultimateshadsform/Anycubic-Kobra-2-Series-Firmware/README.md

    ### Notes:

+   To update to version 3.05 you first need to update via 3.0.3.

    The firmwares are uploaded using git-lfs so you may need to download git-lfs to work with large files such as these.

 ## Root